-PIK3CA gene mutations make HER2- and hormone receptor-positive breast cancers treatment-resistantDecember 12th, 2013 in Cancer /
+PIK3CA gene mutations make HER2- and hormone receptor-positive breast cancers treatment-resistantDecember 12, 2013 in Medicine & Health / Cancer

 Women with breast cancer characterized by high levels of the protein HER2 and hormone receptors gained much less benefit from presurgery treatment with chemotherapy and HER2-targeted therapies if their cancer had one or more mutations in the PIK3CA gene, according to results presented here at the 2013 San Antonio Breast Cancer Symposium, held Dec.
 10-14.